-Outside Counsel Defense Lawyers
+Outside Counsel Government Procurement Fraud Criminal Defense Lawyers

-The crime of wire fraud occurs when someone voluntarily and intentionally uses interstate communications, including fax, telephone or another instrument as part of a scheme to (such as a telephone).
+The crime of wire fraud occurs when someone voluntarily and intentionally uses interstate communications, including fax, telephone or another instrument as part of a scheme to defraud the federal government(such as a telephone).

-Small businesses and large DOD contractors often find themselves defending against the Federal Wire Fraud Statute and criminal cases involving:
+- Small businesses and large DOD contractors often find themselves defending against the Federal Wire Fraud Statute and criminal cases involving:

 - Using interstate communications to submit bids and applications

 - Violation of SBA small business programs involving false certification information.

 Intent to Defraud – Federal Mail Fraud Statute Penalties and Wire Fraud Penalties.

 Federal government procurement fraud crimes can be charged as felonies or misdemeanor convictions.
 When looking at what is federal mail fraud under federal guidelines, criminal felony wire fraud penalties for intent to defraud the government can range from a year or more in prison.
 Misdemeanors can be for less than a year.

 The difference between a misdemeanor offense and a felony offense is that a felony has a potential sentence of a year or more in prison, while misdemeanor convictions can result in a prison sentence of up to one year.
 There is a wide range of potential penalties for any federal fraud conviction, though they typically involve prison, fines, or probation.